A Nash-Type Fictitious Game Framework to Time-Inconsistent Stochastic Control Problems: Introduction

-To handle the time inconsistency, there are several different approaches in existing literature and a rule of selecting the preferred solution is called as a choice mechanism \cite{Auer}.
-The first one is the precommitment choice for which the initial policy is implemented on the lifetime horizon.
-This approach neglects the time inconsistency, and the optimal policy is optimal only when viewed at the initial time.
 Another mechanism is sophisticated/time-consistent choice proposed by Strotz \cite{Strotz}.
 In the viewpoint of Strotz, the decision maker at different time instants is regarded as different selves, and the time inconsistency suggests a conflict between different these selves.
 At any time instant the current self takes account of future selves' decisions, and the equilibrium of this intertemporal game is called a sophisticated policy, or a time-consistent policy.
-Inspired by Strotz's idea, hundreds of works have sought to tackle practical problems in economics and finance; see, for example, \cite{{Cui-2017},{Cui-2012},Ekland-2,Krusell,Laibson,Palacios} and the references therein.
-Moreover, accompanying the appearance of time-inconsistent mean-field optimal control, recent years have witnessed the rapid progresses of extending Strotz's idea in the theoretical control community \cite{Bjork,Bjork2017,Hu-jin-Zhou,Hu-jin-zhou-2,{Ni-Li-Zhang-Krstic-2019},{Ni-Zhang-Krstic2017},Wang-Tianxiao1, Wang-Tianxiao2,Wang-Tianxiao3,Wei-Yu-Yong2017,Yong-2013}; in particular, the open-loop time-consistent control, feedback time-consistent strategy and mixed time-consistent solution are elaborately studied.
+Inspired by Strotz's idea, hundreds of works have sought to tackle practical problems in economics and finance; see, for example, \cite{{Cui-2017},{Cui-2012},Ekeland,Ekland-2,Goldman,Krusell,Laibson,{Ni-Li-Zhang-Krstic-2020},Palacios} and the references therein.
+Moreover, accompanying the appearance of time-inconsistent mean-field optimal control, recent years have witnessed the rapid progresses of extending Strotz's idea in the theoretical control community \cite{Bjork,Bjork2017,Hu-jin-Zhou,Hu-jin-zhou-2,{Ni-Li-Zhang-Krstic-2019},{Ni-Zhang-Krstic2017},Pun,Wang-haiyang,Wang-Tianxiao1, Wang-Tianxiao2,Wang-Tianxiao3,Wei-Yu-Yong2017,Yong-1,Yong-0,Yong-2013}; in particular, the open-loop time-consistent control, feedback time-consistent strategy and mixed time-consistent solution are elaborately studied.
 It should be noted that Strotz's solution is essentially a closed-loop time-consistent strategy.
 So far, the sophisticated policy and precommitted policy are two extreme solutions; namely, the sophisticated policy recovers the time consistency and ignores the global optimality, while the precomitted solution does not care about the time consistency and just pays attention to the global optimality on the lifetime horizon.